Sint-Truidense VV

-Koninklijke Sint-Truidense Voetbalvereniging (/nl/), commonly known as Sint-Truiden or STVV (/nl/) or by their nickname De Kanaries (/nl/), is a Belgian professional football club located in the city of Sint-Truiden in Limburg.
-Sint-Truiden plays in the Belgian Pro League.
+Koninklijke Sint-Truidense Voetbalvereniging (/nl/), commonly known as Sint-Truiden or STVV (/nl/) or by their nickname De Kanaries (/nl/), is a Belgian professional football club located in the city of Sint-Truiden, Limburg that plays in the Belgian Pro League, the highest tier of football in Belgium.

-Their best ranking was a second place in 1965–66.
+Founded in 1924 with matricule number 373, STVV has played their home games at the Stayen since 1927.
+The club's best league finish was second in 1965–66.
 They also reached the final of the Belgian Cup twice.
-The club was founded in 1924.
-They are matricule number 373.
-The club colours are yellow and blue, hence their nickname De Kanaries, meaning 'The Canaries'.
-They have played their home games at the Stayen since 1927.